Our Services

 Helpful Resources

-If antidepressants are not helping, ketamine therapy may work because it targets the brain’s glutamate system, can rapidly improve mood and suicidal thoughts, and helps rebuild neural connections in treatment-resistant depression.
+When antidepressants aren't working, ketamine therapy may help because it targets the brain's glutamate system (unlike traditional SSRIs), rapidly improves mood and suicidal thoughts—often within hours—and helps rebuild neural connections in treatment-resistant depression.

 The good news: new options are available.
 One of the most promising is ketamine therapy.